guypritchard/crankshaft/README.md

 ## Continuous Integration

 GitHub Actions (`.github/workflows/ci.yml`) installs dependencies, lints the TypeScript sources, and runs the root build on every push and pull request to `main`.
 Update the workflow to match your Node version or add additional jobs (tests, packaging) as needed.

+### Release Automation

+Pushes to `main` also trigger `.github/workflows/release.yml`, which:

+- Calculates a semantic version via [GitVersion](GitVersion.yml) using continuous deployment semantics suited for trunk-based workflows
+- Updates all workspace `package.json` files with the computed version
+- Builds the frontend/server bundles and assembles an npm-ready tarball
+- Publishes a GitHub Release with the generated artifact attached
+- Optionally runs `npm publish` when an `NPM_TOKEN` secret is provided

+This keeps experimental builds flowing automatically from every merged commit.

 ## Uploading Worlds